ubaceslab/swenv/README.md

 When running the build scripts, you should run where they are located.

+If you get an error about the source not being found, it means that I get a definite URL to grab it from, so you need to download it yourself and put it in the directory it tells you to, making sure the name matches with the name it is looking for.
+E.g. with Paraview, you will encounter both of these scenarios.

 Local Setup Instructions
 ------------------------
 Steps are as follows: